PRACTICE DIRECTION 51V – THE VIDEO HEARINGS PILOT SCHEME

 2.4 If any of the conditions in paragraph 2.2 are not met—

-(a) the parties must attend the hearing of the application in the manner directed by the court; and
+(a) the parties must attend the hearing of the application in person; and

 (b) not less than 5 days before the appointed date for the hearing, the court must notify the parties of the arrangements for the hearing.